-Updated by Sam Zaydel almost 5 years ago
+Updated by Sam Zaydel over 9 years ago

 I have been dealing with this same issue, so it seems this problem persists, but is only apparently occurring in some particular situations.
 As far as I can tell, Dan's workaround of disabling CPUs does the trick without anything more.
 This seems to suggest that in fact things really are racing here, where some value is perhaps changed midstream and the assertion is tickled.
 I could not even run `zpool import`, regardless of the name of the pool I was passing, or even just `zpool import`, to scan for pools.
 I killed all but one CPU and like magic, it all just worked as intended.

-Updated by Andrew Stormont almost 5 years ago
+Updated by Andrew Stormont over 9 years ago

 For some reason it processes every slice in a new thread which lookups up the VTOC/GPT and uses that information to not only update the slice it's looking at but neighbouring slices too.
 We run into the assert when another thread decides the slice that we've already read the label from cannot contain a usable config.

 Instead of processing each slice (and there are 22 assuming the device has s[0-16] + p[0-4] slices) in a new thread and then looking up the VTOC/GPT again and again for each one, it should be processing each device in a new thread and reading the VTOC/GPT once and using that information when examining the slices on that device.

 I have a webrev which fixes the code to do exactly this and I will post after it has received enough testing.